AndreRavizza/Oracle-Apex/README.md

 # Oracle Application Express

-Simple codes to use in Oracle Apex that can be usefull.
+Simple codes to use in Oracle Apex that can be useful.